WetHat/rss-tracker/test-vault/RSS/reference/Planet PowerShell/A Powershell GUI using DotNet Windows․Forms to start AWS Lambda Functions and di⋯.md

 >
 > (+)(-)

 🔗Read article [online](https://gist.github.com/aeveltstra/94806a1230b8165f43e9b4e4dec9bacc).
-For other items in this feed see [[../Planet PowerShell]].
+For other items in this feed see [[../Planet PowerShell|Planet PowerShell]].
+Planet PowerShell
 - [ ] [[A Powershell GUI using DotNet Windows․Forms to start AWS Lambda Functions and di⋯]]
 - - -
 A Powershell GUI using DotNet Windows.Forms to start AWS Lambda Functions and display their output -